ArshavineRoy/phase-1-week-2-code-challenge/README.md

 3. When viewing an animal’s details, the user should be able to add the number of votes for each animal.
 The number of votes should then be displayed together with the animal’s details.
 No persistence is needed for the votes.

-The server DB for this web has been obtained from
+The server DB for this app has been obtained from:

 ```json
 {